 Eclipse Tips and Customization

 Eclipse with the Android plugin is a powerful IDE with many features, not all of which are found in the most obvious places or are well documented.
 At least in the Linux version under newest releases of operating systems, it also has the occasional bug that you have to work around.
 We collect here some tips and customizations that may be useful.
+The specific comments refer to the Helios edition of the Linux version of Eclipse, but other versions should have the same or similar features.

 - To toggle line numbers on and off in code display, right-click on the leftmost part of